-Inside the Kenko Naturest Custom Pillow is a special filler of shredded latex.
+Inside the Kenko Naturest Custom Pillow is a special filler of rolled latex.
 It’s designed so that you subtract or replace filler to achieve the desired degree of firmness — your personal perfect fit.
 The latex is especially resilient, so it resists being compressed flat, unlike a down or foam pillow.
-A head and neck insert provides correct spinal alignment.
-Deep within the Custom Pillow is patent-pending RAM (radial-axis magnetism) Technology, a series of magnets arranged to surround you in a cocoon of magnetism.
+A head and neck support at the bottom of the pillow provides correct spinal alignment.
+Deep within the Custom Pillow is patent-pending DynaFlux magnetic technology, a series of magnets arranged to surround you in a cocoon of magnetism.

 What’s New with the Nikken Kenko Pillow